How important are the essays?

 Can you recommend colleges for my child?

-I offer essay tutoring services.
 For help with college counseling, I highly recommend

-Sally Roemer of Roemer Eductional Consultants
+Sally Roemer of Roemer Educational Consultants

 https://www.sallyroemer.com/